 A new person has joined your team, or maybe you have recently become a manager.
 If either of these situations is true, it probably means that you have your first one-on-one meeting with an employee coming up, and you want to get it right.

 One-on-one meetings are a useful tool to build trust with your team members, set clear expectations, and establish an open communication, and the first one is especially important.
-Your first 1-on-1 with any direct report is the stepping stone for your future work relationship and a key opportunity to connect with this person on a human level.
+Your first one-on-one with any direct report is the stepping stone for your future work relationship and a key opportunity to connect with this person on a human level.

 Having a one-on-one meeting structure helps you lead the conversation with confidence, and shows your new employee that you’re organized, and you care.
 Using a one-on-one meeting template or agenda template is a good way to make sure the conversation runs smoothly.

 Try this meeting agenda template specifically made for a first one-on-one!

 Before manager and employee, you are two human beings.
 Ask them about themself, and it feels natural, you can tell them a little bit about your background.
 But most importantly, listen to what they’ve got to say.
 This will set the tone for open communication, and help you build a real connection.

 Tip: Having your first one-on-one meeting remotely?
 Break the ice with a quick ‘show and tell’ where you each talk about an item on your desk or in your space.
 Or, you could each select a video background that represents you in some way.
 Don’t be shy to lighten the mood.